 In the Commonwealth, a seller is required to furnish the buyer with a certificate of passed inspection from the local fire department for the carbon monoxide and/or smoke detectors in the home.
 Expect $50 to $100 for the inspection and resulting certificate.

 (Note that if an inspection fails, you’ll be charged a new fee for each reinspection.)
 Also expect to pay for an electrician or other contractor to update and correct the detectors so that you can pass in time for inspection.
+Click here to learn more about the guidelines to meet the needs for inspection.

 Fees for registry recording, mortgage discharges, courier, wiring may amount to a few hundred dollars.